dinshaw/dinshaw.github.io/full-outline.md

 * Why aren't we doing all this already?
 Been around since 2007.
 * Why isn't everyone doing TDD and CI?
 It's been around for a while now.
 Everyone agrees its the right thing to do.
 * Well, the easy answer is:
-** Lac k of time
-** Too many other priorities
+** No time!
+Too many other priorities...
-* But it can also be pretty overwhelming think about being a beginner again.
 * We are paid to be professionals, and in some cases, experts.
 To know what we are doing.
 And for the most part, we do.
 We also have a great deal of learning baked into our day-to-day.
 * We learn new libraries to use in our code-bases all the time.
-* But a new way of working is going to take a significant effort.
+* But a new set of tools and a new way of working is going to take a little more effort.
+* It can be pretty overwhelming think about being a beginner again.
 * [SLIDE] Muddle
 * Muddle story…
 * THis is the right way to feel.
 It means that you are pushing the edges of your comfort zone and that you are learning.
+Dont be afraid to hit enter...
 * 10 Years of martial arts story
-* Point being that not starting a task because it seems too big to accomplish is a very easy trap to fall into, but also, once you see it, a very easy one to get out of.
+* Point being that not starting a task because it seems too big to accomplish is a very easy trap to fall into, but also, once you see it for what it is, a very easy one to get out of.
 All you have to do is take the first step.
+Dont be afraid to hit enter...

 ## So what is the first step, and how do I make it fun?
 * One of the two similarities of the High performing organizations that Gene Kim speaks about is Automation; the other one being version control.